A Stray Pit Bull

 A few weeks later a judge ruled that “Markwell violated a 2009 contract that established Markwell as the dog’s foster caregiver by not giving the dog back when AARF asked.”

 After an incredibly happy reunion with Leroy, Heather found a place that would board him and help him get healthy.
-Leroy was extremely malnourished, and his teeth had been worn down to nubs because of his excessive rock chewing, his only activity for 3 years.
+Leroy was extremely malnourished.
+And his excessive rock chewing he wore his teeth down to nubs, his only activity for 3 years.

 Once Leroy had settled in, AARF went to work to find a home for Leroy.
 Not long after getting Leroy back, they asked former University of Washington Professor Jim Ha, a Certified Animal Behaviorist, to examine Leroy and determine if he could be adopted after his ordeal at the “Sanctuary.”